idiocc/core/README.md

 ## Router Set-up

-After the _Application_ and _Router_ instances are obtaining after starting the server in the `app` and `router` properties of the returned object, the router can be configured to respond to custom paths.
-This can be done by assigning required middleware from the map, and calling the `use` method on the _Application_ instance.
+After the _Application_ and _Router_ instances are obtained after starting the server as the `app` and `router` properties of the [returned object](#type-idiocore), the router can be configured to respond to custom paths.
+This can be done by assigning configured middleware from the map and standalone middleware, and calling the `use` method on the _Application_ instance.

 ```js
 import idioCore from '@idio/core'